High-dimensional statistical arbitrage with factor models and stochastic control: The frictionless results

 where $\Lambda_0(s)$ and $\Lambda_1(s)$ are the diagonal matrices containing, respectively, the eigenvalues of $\Omega^{1/2}(C_0+C_0')\Omega^{1/2}(s)$ and $\Omega^{1/2}C_1C_1'\Omega^{1/2}(s)$, for

 \end{prop}

 Besides being a closed-form strategy which is easily implementable in our high-dimensional setting, the above optimal portfolio is also interpretable.
-Indeed, the first term of the optimal policy is Merton-like in that it represents the drift of the underlying process (which here is stochastic unlike in the classical geometric Brownian motion) minus the adjusted risk-free rate (which here depends on the loadings of the factor model via $p$), and divided by a measure of the volatility (which is given by $\sigma\sigma'$, the instantaneous quadratic covariation of $X$) and the Arrow-Pratt coefficient of absolute risk-aversion of the value function with respect to the wealth $w$ (i.e., $-\partial_{ww}H/\partial_{w}H$), which is the product $\gamma e^{r(T-t)}$, where $\gamma$ is the risk aversion parameter of our utility function and the factor $e^{r(T-t)}$ measures the gains from interest between $t$ and $T$.
+Indeed, the first term of the optimal policy is Merton-like since it represents the drift of the underlying process (which here is stochastic unlike in the classical geometric Brownian motion) minus the adjusted risk-free rate (which here depends on the loadings of the factor model via $p$).
+This is divided by a measure of the volatility (which is given by $\sigma\sigma'$, the instantaneous quadratic covariation of $X$) and the Arrow-Pratt coefficient of absolute risk-aversion of the value function with respect to the wealth $w$ (i.e., $-\partial_{ww}H/\partial_{w}H$), which is the product $\gamma e^{r(T-t)}$, where $\gamma$ is the risk aversion parameter of the utility function and the factor $e^{r(T-t)}$ measures the gains from interest between $t$ and $T$.

 On the other hand, the second summand is a non-myopic correction term which again depends linearly on the drift of $X$, and whose effect vanishes when we approach the terminal time $T$.
-Moreover, note that, while the first term does not depend explicitly on the terminal time $T$, this correction term does, reflecting the fact that, since there are non-zero interest rates and moreover the behavior of the residuals is oscillating, the investor must keep in mind the final horizon to decide if she bets on the mean-reversion cycle before that time.
-Finally, observe that, quite naturally, in both terms as the risk-aversion parameter $\gamma$, the instantaneous volatility $\sigma\sigma'$, or the interest rate $r$ increase, the optimal portfolio vector $\pi_t^*$ gets closer to 0, implying that the investor will simply invest most of her wealth in the riskless asset.
+Moreover, while the first term does not depend explicitly on the terminal time $T$, this correction term does, reflecting the fact that, since there are non-zero interest rates and moreover the behavior of the residuals is oscillating, the investor must keep in mind the final horizon to decide if she bets on the mean-reversion cycle before that time.
+Finally, as the risk-aversion parameter $\gamma$, the instantaneous volatility $\sigma\sigma'$, or the interest rate $r$ increase, the optimal portfolio vector $\pi_t^*$ gets closer to 0, implying that the investor will simply invest most of her wealth in the riskless asset.